Sarathlal/woodiscount/README.md

 2. Upload to Plugin folder
 3. Activate plugin
 4. Go to settings >> Discount Settings
-5. Add Product Ids in coma seperated manner (1, 2, 3, 4 etc)
+5. Add Product Ids in coma seperated (1, 2, 3, 4 etc)
 6. Add the amount for price check
 7. Add the discount amount
 8. Save settings & You are done.